chesterwizzle/Haikuverse/README.md

 * **Designed for Humans:** Haikuverse is architected as a cohesive creative experience designed to elevate human dignity, democratize access to powerful AI, and unleash creativity.
 The application serves as a dynamic partner in creative exploration, augmenting human artistry rather than replacing it.
 From the intuitive interface to the creator-centric controls, the entire experience is crafted to foster a rewarding community and maximize the inherent human delight in discovery and self-expression.

 * **Secure & Resilient Without Compromise:** The application is built on a scalable serverless backend using **Google Cloud Functions** and **Firestore**.
 Security is paramount, enforced through **Firebase App Check** attestation and a data model that strictly segregates private and public user data.
 The system even includes self-healing maintenance functions for its `Knowledge Graph`, designed for long-term data integrity and resilience.

+*  **Accessible & Fair for All Creators:** The application is supported by a transparent and ethical subscription model managed through the **Google Play Store**.
+With distinct tiers designed for both casual poets and dedicated creators, plus flexible, non-expiring Quota Boosts, you can choose the level of access that fits your creative practice.
+An ethical spending cap of $250 per month ensures a responsible and human-centric experience for everyone.

 * **Co-Create Techno-Poetic Art:** Guide powerful AI partners (**Gemini**, **Imagen 3**, and **Text-to-Speech**) to transform your creative spark into multi-sensory experiences.
 Move beyond simple generation to augment your artistry, weaving evocative haiku, stunning visuals, and dynamic audio narrations into a unified whole.